angrycommiestoner/world-of-angry-gods-planning/Quest Planning/Devros Quest.md

 If the party follows the Priestess without resistance, she will lock them in the room, and release a poisonous gas into the room via a hidden mechanism.
 The party receives 1 round to make a DC 30 Perception check followed by a DC 35 Disable Device or Knowledge (Engineering) check to discover and use a similar floor mechanism inside the room to unlock and open the door before they must begin making saves against this poison (DC 28 Fortitude, on failure take 1d3 points of Wisdom damage for 1d4 rounds.
 Being reduced to 1 Wisdom or less causes the victim to fall unconscious until the poison passes from their system.)

 # Encounter 2: The Long Hall
-After freeing themselves from the hidden room, the party is confronted by 2 obviously addled Paladins of Sarenrae, half-
+After freeing themselves from the hidden room, the party is confronted by an obviously addled Paladin of Sarenrae, half-leading, half-led by 3 large bloodhounds.
+At the sight of the party, the Paladin and all 3 beasts attack without hesitation.
+DC 30 Knowledge (Planes) check reveals the dogs for what they are, Abyss Hounds, more destructive and hungry Daemonic counterparts to Hellhounds.
 ## Corrupted Crusader (CR 4)
 **XP** 1,200
 Human paladin of Sarenrae 5